oguzhanselcukhiziroglu/AWS_DevOps/aws/Hands-on/03_15_2022-Guile-CloudFront/README.md

 - Select the "Invalidations" tab and click "Create Invalidation"

-- On the opening page enter "/ryu.jpg" and click "Invalidate".
+- On the opening page enter "/ryu.jpg" and click "Invalidate". # INVALIDATE İŞLEMİ

 - After the invalidation process is completed, check the website and notice the image is updated now.